jason2249/redditmemer/README.md

 Simply visit www.facebook.com/redditmemer and click **Send Message** to get started with the chatbot.
 This may take a while to start up since I'm too cheap and am using the free dyno from Heroku.

 The chatbot will prompt you for information about yourself, and then will attempt to recommend a subreddit.
+Some questions you can answer about yourself are:
+* What do you like to do in your spare time?
+* How would you describe yourself?
+* Is there anything you want to learn about?

 When a subreddit is recommended, it pulls the current top post from that subreddit and sends it along with a link to the subreddit itself for your viewing pleasure.

 ## Design